Mircoxi/storinator/README.md

 import Storinator from 'storinator'
 ```

-You can use any name you like for the import.
+You can use any name you like for the import; simply replace "Storinator" in the methods below with your chosen import name.

 To create a simple object in local storage, simply do the following: